scottleedavis/rattlebrain/README.md

 ### Prerequisites
 1. Install **Rattletrap**:
-   - RattleBrain uses [Rattletrap](https://github.com/tfausak/rattletrap) to parse replay files, and is automatically downloaded if not detected.
+   - RattleBrain uses [Rattletrap](https://github.com/tfausak/rattletrap) to parse replay files, and is automatically downloaded if not detected in $PATH.
 It can be installed manually as follows.
      ```bash
      brew install rattletrap # macOS
      # or download from the official repository for your OS.